Circle of fifths: Diatonic circle of fifths

 The diatonic circle of fifths is the circle of fifths encompassing only members of the diatonic scale.
 Therefore, it contains a diminished fifth, in C major between B and F. See structure implies multiplicity.

 The circle progression is commonly a circle of fifths through the diatonic chords, including one diminished chord.
-A circle progression in C major with chords I–IV–vii^{o}–iii–vi–ii–V–I is shown below.
+A circle progression in C minor with chords i–iv–♭VII–♭III–♭VI– ii^{o}–V–i is shown below.

 Chromatic circle

 The circle of fifths is closely related to the chromatic circle, which also arranges the equal-tempered pitch classes of a particular tuning in a circular ordering.
 A key difference between the two circles is that the chromatic circle can be understood as a continuous space where every point on the circle corresponds to a conceivable pitch class, and every conceivable pitch class corresponds to a point on the circle.
 By contrast, the circle of fifths is fundamentally a discrete structure arranged through distinct intervals, and there is no obvious way to assign pitch classes to each of its points.
 In this sense, the two circles are mathematically quite different.

 However, for any positive integer N, the pitch classes in N-tone equal temperament can be represented by the cyclic group of order N, or equivalently, the residue classes modulo equal to N, $\mathbb{Z}/N\mathbb{Z}$.
 In twelve-tone equal temperament, the group $\mathbb{Z}_{12}$ has four generators, which can be identified with the ascending and descending semitones and the ascending and descending perfect fifths.
 The semitonal generator gives rise to the chromatic circle while the perfect fourth and perfect fifth give rise to the circle of fifths.
 In most other tunings, such as in 31 equal temperament, many more intervals can be used as the generator, and many more circles are possible as a result.